FusionAuth/fusionauth-site/site/_posts/2022-10-31-consents-app.md

 ## Creating custom form fields

 During user registration for our app, we want users to be able to set their important profile information as well as their consent permissions.
-For this, we can create custom form fields which we will be able to use in a custom registration form.
-FusionAuth also has many built in form fields, which we will also make use of.
+For this, we can create custom form fields that we will be able to use in a custom registration form.
+FusionAuth also has many built-in form fields, which we will also use.

 The custom fields we'll create are:
 -   Physical Address.